Terry White Chemists Metoprolol Tartrate Tablets

 - swollen ankles and/or tiredness due to heart disease or certain other heart conditions

-You are hypersensitive to, or have had an allergic reaction to, metoprolol or any of the ingredients listed at the end of this leaflet.
+You are hypersensitive to, or have had an allergic reaction to, metoprolol, any other beta-blocker medicine, or any of the ingredients listed at the end of this leaflet.

 Symptoms of an allergic reaction may include: cough, shortness of breath, wheezing or difficulty breathing; swelling of the face, lips, tongue, throat or other parts of the body; rash, itching or hives on the skin; fainting; or hay fever-like symptoms.